Values, edges, perception, color. These are the four fundamentals of painting we need to create art without limitations.

 Look around you.
 There's practically an infinite variety of relationships that can happen between these fundamentals in order to create everything that's around us.
 There's the relationship of value to value, edge to edge, color to color, but there are also the relationships of values to edges and edges to color and color to values and all the combinations in between.

-Furthermore, how well do we understand the elements that have the greatest, consistent impact on these fundamentals?
+Furthermore, how well do we understand the elements that have the greatest, consistent impact on these fundamentals of painting?
 What carries the most weight so that we can efficiently and effectively go about creating art?

 If we knew the answer to these questions, we would be able to compose and intertwine these relationships together to create something that feels like it belongs in this world that we live in, whether it's wildly impressionistic or hyper-realistic.